| Size | Price | Stock | Qty |

 • Xenograft efficacy: KM12 cells (TRKA-G595R) implanted subcutaneously in athymic nude mice.
 When tumors reached 200 mm³, mice randomized to vehicle or Selitrectinib (10 mg/kg in 30% PEG-400/0.5% Tween-80/5% propylene glycol) orally BID for 14 days.
 Tumor volumes measured biweekly. • PDX study: TRKC-G623R PDX fragments implanted in NSG mice.
 Treatment initiated at 150 mm³ with Selitrectinib (25 mg/kg in same vehicle) or vehicle control BID for 21 days [1] |

-• Human PK: In a pediatric patient (3 years old), trough plasma concentration after 50 mg BID dosing was 280 nM (exceeding IC₅₀ for TRKC-G623R).
-Plasma exposure (AUC₀–₂₄) was dose-proportional up to 150 mg BID in adults [1]
+• Human pharmacokinetics: In a pediatric patient (3 years old), after twice-daily administration of 50 mg, the plasma trough concentration was 280 nM (exceeding the IC₅₀ of TRKC-G623R).
+In adults, plasma exposure (AUC₀–₂₄) was dose-dependent when administered twice-daily at 150 mg [1]

 |

-• Clinical safety: Most common adverse events (AEs) in Phase I trial were dizziness (24%), nausea (18%), and fatigue (12%).
-No dose-limiting toxicities (DLTs) observed at doses up to 150 mg BID [1]
+• Clinical safety: The most common adverse events (AEs) in the Phase I trial were dizziness (24%), nausea (18%), and fatigue (12%).
+No dose-limiting toxicities (DLTs) were observed at doses up to 150 mg BID.[1]

 |